daniel-munro/rat-twas-hub/jekyll_base/usage.md

 # Usage

 This page describes an example analysis of an individual disease.
-First, go to the [traits]({{ site.baseurl }}traits/) tab and search for "Open field: Total distance to center zone", or follow this link to the ["Open field: Total distance to center zone" trait view]({{ site.baseurl }}traits/open_field_dist2ctrtotal).
+First, go to the [traits]({{ site.baseurl }}traits/) tab and search for "Velocity during novelty place preference test", or follow this link to the ["Velocity during novelty place preference test" trait view]({{ site.baseurl }}traits/novelty_seeking_test_total_velocity).

 ### Trait view